 • a letter of recommendation

 The project description should include the professional development opportunity, a schedule or itinerary, and the overall rationale for pursuing the development opportunity.

 The budget portion should be prepared using the Nanovic Budget Template and include details of project’s costs in US dollars (USD) and should list the sources used to determine those costs.
 Include any exchange rates used in calculation.
 Budgets should also state the names and amounts of other funding already obtained for the project.
 Nanovic funds may not be used toward the purchase of materials or toward the payment of tuition (Notre Dame or otherwise).
 Applicants who are able to provide cost-sharing with other Notre Dame offices and who meet with the student coordinator to discuss the budget prior to submitting an application have an increased likelihood of being funded.
 Funding is provided as a reimbursement once students return from the trip and submit and Expense Report.
 It's possible to book flights through Anthony Travel to reduce out of pocket expenses.
 The maximum allowed for this is $1200.
 If there are special concerns or questions, students should meet with the student coordinator.

 Failure to submit all required materials promptly will delay consideration.
-Complete applications will be considered by the institute’s associate director and student coordinator, and decisions will be announced in writing within three weeks of submission.
+Complete applications will be considered by the institute’s associate director and student coordinator, and decisions will be announced in writing within three weeks of completed submissions.
 Please note that application materials will not be returned.

 Terms & Conditions